MengyiShu/RASC/README.md

 However, due to the property of the algorithm, they will still be labeled with highest score of reference cells they resemble.
 Thus, some weird cells might be filtered or marked as normal cells.
-My package will fix this problem by provide alternative way to label the cell type.
+My package will fix this problem by provide alternative way to label the cell type.My package will rank the cell based on their enrichment in different pathways,so users might then use this information to label the cell other than compare with the reference cell signature to make the labeling part more accurate.
 The version of R is 4.1.0 and the platform used for this package is windows

 ## Installation